puppetlabs/best-practices/classification-and-data-pattern.md

 ## Summary

-This best practise defines the preferred path for how to classify in the PE GUI, and the preferred place to store data.
+This best practice defines the preferred path for how to classify in the PE GUI, and the preferred place to store data.
 In summary the console classification should use 1 role per group, and data should be stored in Hiera to avoid split sources of truth.
 PE configuration is the exception which is currently done in